100ravhsingh/100ravhsingh/README.md

 - 👋 Hi, I’m @100ravhsingh
 - 👀 I’m interested in Web devlopment
 - 🌱 I’m currently learning react.js
-- 📫 How to reach me ...
+- 📫 How to reach me this is my g-mail 100ravh1999@gmail.com

 <!---
 100ravhsingh/100ravhsingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.